aimaheadheart/aimaheadheart.github.io/README.md

 For the stability of the website, please do not modify folders or files that have not been mentioned without discussion.

 ### Important folders for website updating
-- `templates`: Contains markdown template files for website updating.
+- `/templates`: Contains markdown template files for website updating.
-- `_tabs`: Contains markdown files corresponding to each subpage of the website sidebar.
+- `/_tabs`: Contains markdown files corresponding to each subpage of the website sidebar.
-- `_posts`: Contains markdown files corresponding to each activity post of the "Activities" subpage.
+- `/_posts`: Contains markdown files corresponding to each activity post of the "Activities" subpage.
-- `assets/img/demos`: Contains figures used on the "Demos" subpage.
+- `/assets/img/demos`: Contains figures used on the "Demos" subpage.
-- `assets/img/activities`: Contains figures used by activity posts of the "Activities" subpage.
+- `/assets/img/activities`: Contains figures used by activity posts of the "Activities" subpage.

 ### Updating the "Publications" subpage
-We can easily update the "Publications" subpage by modifying the `_tabs/publications.md` file.
+We can easily update the "Publications" subpage by modifying the `/_tabs/publications.md` file.

 Please do not modify the first five lines of the file, which are not relevant to the publication list:
 ```